-The solution presented results from an extensive threeyear international research and development project that the European Union founded through the Eureka Network program from 2020 to 2023.
+The solution presented results from an extensive threeyear research and development international project that the European Union founded through the Eureka Network program during 2020-2023.
 More information about the solution is available on the project website [8].

 This paper is structured as follows: section 2 describes an overview of related work and background information, while section iii describes a high-level view of the solution's components.
-In section 4, we compare selected ML methods used to categorize the tracks.
-Section 5 presents the results and discusses them, and section vi concludes the paper with conclusions about the research work.
+In section 4, we compare selected ML methods used to categorize the tracks, section 5 presents the results and discussions about them, and section vi concludes the paper with conclusions about the research work.